OpenRefine/openrefine.org/docs/technical-reference/Get-Involved.md

 Once you've joined the forum, take a moment to introduce yourself in the [introduction thread](https://forum.openrefine.org/t/introductions-thread/69).
 Let us know about your background, interests, and what aspects of design you're passionate about.
 This is a great way for us to get to know you better and for you to connect with fellow community members.

 Check out the available avenues for contributing to the design team.
-Whether it's enhancing the core design elements, creating visual assets, or collaborating on user experience improvements, there's a role for every design enthusiast.
+Whether it's enhancing the core design elements, creating visual assets, or collaborating on user experience improvements, carrying out user testing or research, there's a role for every design enthusiast.

 ## Tools
 ### Figma